Zodiac Astronomy · The Celestial Constellations

 The Celestial Highway

 The word "zodiac" comes from Greek zōidiakòs kýklos meaning "circle of little animals."
 In astronomy, it refers to the band of sky where we observe the Sun, Moon, and all classical planets moving against the backdrop of fixed stars.
+This cosmic belt is humanity's oldest celestial reference system.

 The Ecliptic Plane